Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 pi

-# Read-only exploration
+# Read-only audit

 Why Open Source, Stripped to Basics, Wins